Dhiraj100892/Path-Planning/Cpp/README.md

 Goal position = ' . '

+Result will be

+1) path length D

+2) path points in next D+1 lines

-For the above input, the maze was genereated (thanks to hacker.com)
+For the above input, the maze was genereated (thanks to hacker.com), and using A* algorithm, the output is

-Result

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/azx9UGc6go4/0.jpg)](https://www.youtube.com/watch?v=azx9UGc6go4)